 - Up-close view of a mountain range from Ghandruk

 Manaslu Circuit Trek in March

-One of the most challenging treks is the Manaslu Circuit Trek.
+One of the most challenging treks in the Manaslu Circuit Trek.
 The cultural and natural beauty of the region is untouched by modernity, as Manaslu Region was opened for recreation only in 1992.
 It remained a restricted area until then.

 Since Manaslu Region is a restricted trekking region, it requires a special permit if you want to trek in this region.
-Himalayas On Foot has been able to get these special permits to enter Manaslu trekking region so far but you will need to pre-book the trek.
+Himalayas On Foot has been able to get these special permits to enter the Manaslu trekking region so far but you will need to pre-book the trek.

 Manaslu Circuit Trek is rapidly gaining popularity.

 This trek offers a wonderful opportunity to witness the rich local heritage and biodiversity of the Manaslu Region.
 Furthermore, the adventure takes you around Mount Manaslu, the eighth highest mountain in the world.